amalthomas-exe/Wall-E/README.md

 # Timathon-Virtual-Assistant-Runtime-Errors
 ## A virtual assistant named Wall-E written in pure Python
 Wall-E is a virtual assistant written in pure Python, it can be your just another friend and talk to you like any other human.
-There are many embedded in this bot which can be used to get personalized information like the weather around you, the news and many other things.
+There are many embedded features in this bot which can be used to get personalized information like the weather around you, the news and many other things.
 ### Some key features of Wall - E
 - Send email
 - Open Google